| Queensland floods –

 certainly doomed to fail.

 But I just wanted a solution that worked adequately..
+I was also talking to

+industry who took a very different view.
 These were generally engineers who had a problem, a

 big problem costing them a lot of time and money, and they were just looking

+for any solution, even if imperfect, that worked reasonably well.
 In my talks I would tell a little story about two

 guys hiking in the mountains when they found they were being chased by a